cogini/multi-env-deploy/README.md

 See the [AWS docs](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html) for overview.

+## ECS with Fargate

+This runs ECS applications with the same infrastructure as above, but running in containers in Fargate.
+It supports x86 and Arm.

+An example app is here: https://github.com/cogini/phoenix_container_example

 ## CloudFront for assets

 Store app assets like JavaScript and CSS in CloudFront for performance